 There are many approaches to any of these scenarios.
 These are some sample thoughts and considerations.
 Ultimately, you all will find what works best for you with your personalities, the children in your care, and the current state of the space.
 Try to say yes as often as possible, being aware of safety concerns and ways to support the children in their play and learning.

 PROTOCOL | POLICY | PROCEDURE

 1. How do we keep children engaged while doing a lesson outside?
 What should we do with bikes?
 The sandbox?

 Think about what is developmentally appropriate for this age group.
 Choice is optimal for them and they will most likely not sit still for long periods of time, as you know.
-Try a blanket to define space you want them on and/or use your gathering area before sending children out to more free choice time.
+Try a blanket to define the space you want them on and/or use your gathering area before sending children out to more free choice time.
 Also, try a more “informal” approach to lessons, working with smaller groups around the space rather than with all students together.
-Keep the trikes up and sandbox covered during this time, if needed.
+Keep the trikes up and sandbox covered during this "instructional" time, if needed.

 2. How can we develop a protocol for children to gather and come in?

 Choose a signal that works for you, just as you would in the indoor classroom.
 It may be a bell, song, birdcall, or a horn that is blown.
 Train children to pick up some needed items before heading in.
 You may consider making this a unique call for this special time to gather and come in.

 3. How do you manage different age groups using building materials? (particularly after school care)